Thomas Peterffy Sells 14,400 Shares of Interactive Brokers Group, Inc. (NASDAQ:IBKR) Stock

 - On Tuesday, January 19th, Thomas Peterffy sold 14,400 shares of Interactive Brokers Group stock.
 The shares were sold at an average price of $69.90, for a total value of $1,006,560.00.

 The company also recently announced a quarterly dividend, which will be paid on Friday, March 12th.
-Shareholders of record on Monday, March 1st will be given a $0.10 dividend.
-The ex-dividend date of this dividend is Friday, February 26th.
-This represents a $0.40 annualized dividend and a yield of 0.59%.
-Interactive Brokers Group’s dividend payout ratio is presently 17.62%.
+Shareholders of record on Monday, March 1st will be issued a $0.10 dividend.
+This represents a $0.40 annualized dividend and a yield of 0.63%.
+The ex-dividend date is Friday, February 26th.
+Interactive Brokers Group’s dividend payout ratio (DPR) is 17.62%.

-IBKR has been the subject of a number of recent analyst reports.
-Credit Suisse Group upped their target price on Interactive Brokers Group from $61.00 to $63.00 and gave the company an “outperform” rating in a research report on Wednesday, October 21st.
-Wells Fargo & Company upped their target price on Interactive Brokers Group from $58.00 to $66.00 and gave the company an “underweight” rating in a research report on Wednesday, January 20th.
-Compass Point upped their target price on Interactive Brokers Group from $65.00 to $75.00 and gave the company a “buy” rating in a research report on Wednesday, January 20th.
-Finally, Zacks Investment Research downgraded Interactive Brokers Group from a “buy” rating to a “hold” rating and set a $62.00 price objective for the company. in a research report on Tuesday, December 22nd.
-One analyst has rated the stock with a sell rating, one has issued a hold rating and three have issued a buy rating to the company.
-Interactive Brokers Group has a consensus rating of “Hold” and an average target price of $64.60.
+A number of institutional investors have recently bought and sold shares of IBKR.
+Private Advisor Group LLC acquired a new stake in Interactive Brokers Group in the second quarter valued at $29,000.
+Charles Schwab Investment Management Inc. grew its holdings in Interactive Brokers Group by 8.0% in the second quarter.
+Charles Schwab Investment Management Inc. now owns 377,909 shares of the financial services provider’s stock valued at $15,786,000 after purchasing an additional 28,095 shares during the last quarter.
+FMR LLC grew its holdings in Interactive Brokers Group by 16.7% in the second quarter.
+FMR LLC now owns 32,448 shares of the financial services provider’s stock valued at $1,355,000 after purchasing an additional 4,634 shares during the last quarter.
+Principal Financial Group Inc. grew its holdings in Interactive Brokers Group by 3.7% in the second quarter.
+Principal Financial Group Inc. now owns 235,320 shares of the financial services provider’s stock valued at $9,829,000 after purchasing an additional 8,488 shares during the last quarter.
+Finally, Assenagon Asset Management S.A. acquired a new stake in Interactive Brokers Group in the third quarter valued at $634,000.
+16.08% of the stock is currently owned by institutional investors.

-Institutional investors have recently bought and sold shares of the business.
-CENTRAL TRUST Co raised its position in Interactive Brokers Group by 83.8% in the third quarter.
-CENTRAL TRUST Co now owns 735 shares of the financial services provider’s stock valued at $36,000 after purchasing an additional 335 shares during the last quarter.
-Dupont Capital Management Corp increased its stake in shares of Interactive Brokers Group by 657.2% in the third quarter.
-Dupont Capital Management Corp now owns 21,700 shares of the financial services provider’s stock valued at $1,049,000 after buying an additional 18,834 shares during the period.
-AXA S.A. acquired a new stake in shares of Interactive Brokers Group in the third quarter valued at about $9,168,000.
-Cerebellum GP LLC acquired a new stake in shares of Interactive Brokers Group in the third quarter valued at about $41,000.
-Finally, Raymond James & Associates increased its stake in shares of Interactive Brokers Group by 10.3% in the third quarter.
-Raymond James & Associates now owns 115,305 shares of the financial services provider’s stock valued at $5,573,000 after buying an additional 10,758 shares during the period.
-Hedge funds and other institutional investors own 16.08% of the company’s stock.
+A number of research analysts recently weighed in on IBKR shares.
+Zacks Investment Research lowered Interactive Brokers Group from a “buy” rating to a “hold” rating and set a $62.00 price objective on the stock. in a report on Tuesday, December 22nd.
+Compass Point upped their price objective on Interactive Brokers Group from $65.00 to $75.00 and gave the stock a “buy” rating in a report on Wednesday, January 20th.
+Credit Suisse Group upped their price objective on Interactive Brokers Group from $61.00 to $63.00 and gave the stock an “outperform” rating in a report on Wednesday, October 21st.
+Finally, Wells Fargo & Company upped their price objective on Interactive Brokers Group from $58.00 to $66.00 and gave the stock an “underweight” rating in a report on Wednesday, January 20th.
+One equities research analyst has rated the stock with a sell rating, one has assigned a hold rating and three have given a buy rating to the company’s stock.
+Interactive Brokers Group has an average rating of “Hold” and an average target price of $64.60.

 About Interactive Brokers Group